scarpetta-ch/scarpetta-ch.github.io/it/notifications.markdown

 	***
 	We have no more chocolate cake because **John ate it all** (surrounding words with TWO * will make it bold)

+	To link to a menu from the text, simply surround the text you want as the link with [ ] and follow this with (/menus/name-of-your-menu.pdf) Example
+	Click [here](/menus/MENU_nuova.pdf) to see our menu

 You can put your notifications directly below this line {% endcomment %}